Student Research Opportunities

 Graduate Students

-Positions are available for prospective Ph.D. students interested in working with Human-Animal Interaction UA-CVM research faculty.
+Positions are available for prospective Ph.D. students interested in working with Human-Animal Interaction research faculty.
 Ph.D. students are mentored by Arizona CVM faculty but complete their degree through the Psychology program.

-For more information, see the list of Frequently Asked Questions (below Available Positions) and visit the Psychology department's website,
+For more information, see the list of Frequently Asked Questions (below Available Positions) and visit the Psychology department's website.

 Psychology Department Site